Matteas-Eden/energize/README.md

 `port_number` Default value is 4200.
 Only change this if receiving `*There is already a host at this address.
 Joining that game instead*` error message.
 Valid port numbers are from 1023 - 65535 but these are not guaranteed to be available.

-On the host computer, click "Host Game", while on any connecting computers click "Join Game".
+On the host computer, click "Host Game".
+While on any connecting computers click "Join Game".

-#### Prerequisites:
+#### Requirements:
 - Java 1.8.
 This can be checked by running `java -version` in terminal.
 - For networked multiplayer, all devices wishing to connect to the same host game must be on the same network.